mwegyesa/Group_BSE24-23/README.md

 Folder Structure
-•	api – contains backend code written in ExpressJs
+•	api – contains backend code written in ExpressJs.
-•	client – contains frontend code written in ReactJs
+•	client – contains frontend code written in ReactJs.

 Project Setup
 •	In the root directory in the command line, run yarn install to install the necessary backend dependencies.